WallarooLabs/wally/examples/go/kafka_reverse/README.md

 ### Output

-The outputs of the application are strings followed by newlines.
+The outputs of the application are strings.
 Here's an example output message, written as a Go string:

-`olleh\n` -- the string `"olleh"` (`"hello"` reversed)
+`olleh` -- the string `"olleh"` (`"hello"` reversed)

 ### Processing